 In an attempt to simplify this study—your dog’s diet (good or bad) has the potential to greatly impact the quality of their gut microbes (microbiome), which, in turn, affects their gastrointestinal organs.
 Gut health matters because the “microbiota release nutrients and metabolites into the body, influencing immune cells and inflammatory functions.”4

 In light of these findings, you should work with your veterinarian to find a healthy, easily digestible dog food (see some recommendations below).
-So many traditional dog foods are overly processed and cheaply made that they have little nutrition remaining in the final product, and they are difficult to digest.
+Many traditional dog foods are so overly processed and cheaply made that they have little nutrition remaining in the final product, and they are difficult to digest.

 >> Read more: Lemonade Pet Insurance Review